Associate Professor of Music

 - Ph.D., University of Colorado at Boulder

 Dr. Grapes served as President of the Rocky Mountain Chapter of the American Musicological Society (2014–5), as well as Immediate Past President (2015–6).
 She is also a former board member of the North American British Music Studies Association, the Rocky Mountain Chapter of the College Music Society, and was representative to the CMS National Student Advisory Council.
-She is a member of the American Musicological Society, North American British Music Studies Association, College Music Society, Society for Seventeenth-Century Music, Renaissance Society of America, the British Flute Society, and the National Flute Association.
+She is a member of the American Musicological Society, North American British Music Studies Association, College Music Society, Society for Seventeenth-Century Music, Renaissance Society of America, and the National Flute Association.
 Dr. Grapes is the program notes writer for the Colorado Bach Ensemble and the Fort Collins Symphony, for which she hosts a "Composer Talks" series.
 She is also an active performer on the flute and piccolo along the Colorado Front Range.

 Books, Articles, Chapters